jwmacd/STAR/README.md

 ### 🔆 Updates
-- **2024.12.01**  The pretrained STAR model (I2VGen-XL version) and inference code have been released.
+- **2024.12.01**  The pretrained STAR model (I2VGen-XL and CogVideoX-5B versions) and inference code have been released.

 ## 🔎 Method Overview